wso2/docs-open-banking/en/docs/develop/application-management-listener.md

 Use this method to implement any logic that needs to be executed after retrieving application details.

 ### doPreUpdateApplication method
 This method is executed before updating a created application.

-When this is executed the following methods are invoked by default.
+By default, when this is executed it invokes the following methods in the given order.
 If required, the default order can be changed.

-- setAuthenticators method
+1. setAuthenticators method
-- setConditionalAuthScript
+2. setConditionalAuthScript
-- setServiceProviderProperties method
+3. setServiceProviderProperties method
-- setOauthAppProperties method
+4. setOauthAppProperties method
-- publishData method
+5. publishData method

 Any logic that needs to be executed before or after the default logic of the `doPreUpdateApplication` method can be implemented after invoking its `super()` method.